alohe/quicky/readme.md

 quicky domains
 ```

-Allows you to add, update, or remove domains and subdomains for your projects.
+Allows you to **add** and **remove** domains and subdomains for your projects effortlessly.
 Handles Nginx configuration and SSL certificates.

 ### 6. Start, Stop, or Restart Projects